xanity-07/learn-ts-and-dsa/src/dataStructures/LinkedList/linkedlist.md

 if temp.value equals value return true temp equals temp.next;
 out side of the loop just return false because the value is not there

+### CHALLENGE

+# Create a method that rums all the nodes on the linked list

+Name the method what ever you want totla sumALl anything
+// Hint similar to search
+return the total at the end